DataFire/Integrations/integrations/generated/gettyimages/README.md

 * output [GettyImages.Models.Countries.CountriesList](#gettyimages.models.countries.countrieslist)

 ### Downloads_GetDownloads
-Returns information about a customer's downloaded assets.
+Returns information about a customer's previously downloaded assets.

+You'll need an API key and access token to use this resource.
+Please see our [Getting Started](http://developers.gettyimages.com/en/getting-started.html) page for more information on how to sign up for an API key.

+This endpoint requires being a Getty Images customer to limit your results to only assets that you have a license to use, you need to also include an authorization token in the header of your request.
+Please consult our [Authorization FAQ](http://developers.gettyimages.com/en/authorization-faq.html) for more information on authorization tokens.

 ```js